ren276/ren276/README.md

   <a href="https://sandeshverma.hashnode.dev"><img src="https://img.shields.io/badge/Blog-2962FF?style=for-the-badge&logo=hashnode&logoColor=white" /></a>
 </p>

-<p align="center">If you're building something interesting in mobile or AI — or need someone who can own an entire product surface — I'd love to hear about it.</p>
+<p align="center">If you're building something interesting in mobile or AI, or need someone who can own an entire product surface — I'd love to hear about it.</p>